 Okay, so a little about us.
 We are Cir and Akrista.
-We've been married for just about 29 years (we were married in May of 1982).
+We've been married for 35+ years (we were married in May of 1982).
 Most of those years have been spent dealing with some aspect of multiple sclerosis.
 We've lived all of our lives in the North Eastern part of the United States.
 And according to statistics, this is where most cases of MS occur - along this latitude.

 Cir was born in Ohio and moved to New Jersey when he was only 8 months old.
 I was born in Ohio and except for a couple years in New Jersey, have lived most of my life in NE Ohio.
 We moved back to Ohio when I first born was 8 months old - go figure.